Gitkorir/react-hooks-fetch-crud-lab/README.md

 There's some starter code set up, so you won't need to create any new components for this lab.
-Your goal will be to work with `fetch` and interact with our quiz API to perform the necessary CRUD operations to complete these deliverables.
+Your goal will be to work with `fetch` and interact with our quiz API to perform the necessary CRUD operations to complete these deliverables.n

 ## Setup